-The Envoy ST provides 512MB of onboard memory which can hold up to 50 hours of good\ sounding audio, depending of course on the quality of the audio files\.
-The player is programmable using the USB port on the side of the player making it simple and secure to update content.
+The Envoy S comes with onboard memory, which is programmable through the USB port with SaberCopy software, making it simple and secure for your ministry to update content.
 USB hubs allow for multiple players to be loaded at the same time.